 With a diverse background as a US Navy SEAL Team member, a college athlete, and a sports coach, Neil Trusso is highly effective at building strong, healthy teams.
 Under Neil’s guidance, you will tap into and optimize your mental, physical, and social strength.
 Once uncovered, these skills will provide you with a solid foundation for the construction of a clean, sober, and nourishing life.

 As a survivor of three combat tours as a US Military Intelligence specialist in Asia, a long roller coaster ride with PTSD symptoms, a bad marriage, and personal struggles with addiction, George Coleman is a staff member that men can connect with and relate to on a wide variety of levels.
-George is the creator of the Writing Therapy Program at Tree House Recovery and personally guides and directs clients through every stage of the program.
+Co-founder and Co-ownerCo-founder and Co-owner, George is the creator of the Writing Therapy Program at Tree House Recovery and personally guides and directs clients with Tricare through every stage of the program.
 While building an unblemished history of being clean and sober for over 30 years, George has mentored and advised hundreds of young men and women seeking to understand and embrace their individual journeys.

 ESM Fitness Therapy is an intense exercise regimen that pushes the boundaries of the body in an effort to achieve new fitness heights.
 While this is a victory in its own right, the physiological responses also incite profound psychological shifts: the vigorous workouts completed with your team foster a sense of exceptional self and collective motivation.